rexsum420/django-nice/README.md

 config.add_urls_to_project(urlpatterns, app_label="your-app", model_name="User")
 ```

-### 1.2 Create a custom user model
+### 1.2 Customize the User Model

-As we need for login a new parameter that is saved as field inside the Django User model we need a custom User model to be able to do that.
+A custom User model is required to add a token field for authentication.
-Just follows a tutorial for this, like [this one](https://testdriven.io/blog/django-custom-user-model/) and add a new parameter like:
+Follow a tutorial like [this one](https://testdriven.io/blog/django-custom-user-model/) and add a `token` field:

 ```python
 token = models.CharField(max_length=65, unique=True)
 ```

-### 1.3 Add `.env` variables
+### 1.3 Set Up Environment Variables

 ```
 DJANGO_SETTINGS_MODULE=your-app.settings